Introduction to Cisco WAAS

 •Breadcrumbs to current location—Displays the path to your current location in the GUI.
 You can click the Devices link to return to the Manage Devices page.
 If you are managing a device group, this link is named Device Groups and it returns you to the Manage Device Groups page.

-•Switch WAAS Device/Switch WAAS Express Device link—Allows you to switch devices and stay on the same functional device context page in the GUI.
+•Switch Device link—Allows you to switch devices and stay on the same functional device context page in the GUI.
 Clicking this link opens the Switch Devices page, as shown in Figure 1-4.
 To switch to a different device, select the radio button next to the device and click the Switch button.
-This list only shows devices of the same type (WAAS or WAAS Express) as the currently selected device.
-If you want to switch to a different type of device, choose My WAN > Manage Devices.

 Figure 1-4 Switch Devices Page

 The WAAS Central Manager GUI navigation pane contains drawers that serve to group WAAS Central Manager functions.
 Table 1-2 describes the drawers in the navigation pane.

 Drawers may contain different functions when a particular device or device group is selected than when you are in the global context.